 Neither Zeller nor Tyro requires a minimum monthly turnover, so you are free to use the card machines as little or much as needed without paying extra.
 Payouts, chargebacks and refunds are free to process in both cases as well.

-Payouts, account and debit card
+Payouts, accounts and debit card

 In Tyro's case, you can apply for a full-fledged bank account managed in the Tyro App.
 This does not come with a physical bank card, so you can't use it for buying things in person, but it is suitable for bank transfers, BPAY and direct debits.

-POS integrations: pretty good ranges
+POS integrations: pretty good options

-Zeller Terminal integrates with several external point of sale (POS) systems, such as Impos, Erply, Lightspeed, H&L and OrderMate.
+Zeller integrates with several external point of sale (POS) systems, such as Impos, Erply, Lightspeed, H&L and OrderMate.

 Photo: Tyro